 It may not be ideal, but if you don’t have other options, selling your home might be worth exploring to avoid having your property repossessed and facing what could be an even bigger financial fallout.

-It will take time to arrange things, whether selling your home outright or buying a property that’s cheaper to maintain.
-So, speak to your lender about how you can go about it and consider seeking advice as to whether this is the best path to take before making a decision.
+It will take time to arrange things, whether you’re selling your home outright, buying a property that’s cheaper to maintain or seeking a property to rent.
+So, speak to your lender about how you can go about it and consider seeking financial advice as to whether this is the best path to take before making a decision.

 Access your super to make your repayments